MIT-Emerging-Talent/ET6-CDSP-group-04-repo/collaboration/retrospectives/2_data_collection.md

 - Improved skills in structuring data cleaning logic and documenting decisions clearly.
 - Gained confidence working with Git versioning and shared repository structure.
 - Developed templates and prompts that may be reused by teammates in similar tasks.

+### Khadija Ramlawi

+**Contributions:**
+- Researched for resources and worked on my assigned sub-question to Gather datasets.
+- Shared leads and aligned data needs with teammates.
+- Facilitated meetings for the team to make sure we're always on the same page.

+**Challenges:**
+- Hard to find recent, refugee-specific data related to our question.
+- Had a problem with my laptop and therefore Faced Git setup issues that delayed work.
+- Hard to manage work along with family committment specially that I had few emergencies this week.

+**Progress:**
+- Built confidence using public data portals (IPUMS, MPI, ORR).
+- Improved data evaluation skills and identified new data leads.